-Opposition meet today to discuss CAA, protests; besides Mamata Banerjee and Mayawati, AAP may skip
+Opposition leaders discuss CAA and protests; Trinamool, BSP, AAP, Shiv Sena not attending

 Mayawati said in a tweet on Monday morning that she will boycott the meeting and cited the political situation in Rajasthan as the reason.
 All six of her MLAs in Rajasthan joined the Congress in September.
 “In such a situation, the BSP attending the meeting called by the opposition today under the leadership of the Congress will be demoralising to the party’s workers in Rajasthan,” she said in a tweet.
 “That’s why the BSP will not attend this meeting.”

-“The BSP is away against CAA/NRC etc,” she added.
+“The BSP is against CAA/NRC etc,” she added.
 “We again appeal to the central government to withdraw this divisive and unconstitutional law.
 At the same time, the politicisation of students in JNU and other educational institutions is very unfortunate.”

 The Citizenship Amendment Act, approved by Parliament on December 11 and signed into law by President Ram Nath Kovind on December 13, provides citizenship to refugees from six minority religious communities from Bangladesh, Afghanistan and Pakistan, provided they have lived in India for six years and entered the country by December 31, 2014.
 The Act has been widely criticised for excluding Muslims.
 At least 26 people died in protests against the citizenship law.
 Of these, 19 died in Uttar Pradesh, five in Assam and two in Karnataka.